 📖 On this day: On 10 February 1996 the IBM supercomputer Deep Blue beats Garry Kasparov at chess, becoming the first computer to beat a reigning world champion under normal time controls.

 Thanks for reading this week.

-I’ll be back soon.
-Until then, be well.
+I’ll be back next week as usual.
+Until then, be well,

 P.S Huge thanks to Nikki Ritmeijer for the illustration at the top of this email.
 And to Monique van Dusseldorp for additional research and analysis.